graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ### Schema Merging

-Add a `merged_schema(&Schema, HashMap<SchemaReference, Arc<Schema>) -> Schema` function to the `graphql::schema` crate which will add each of the imported types to the proviced document with a @subgraphId diretive denoting which subgraph the type came from.
+Add a `merged_schema(&Schema, HashMap<SchemaReference, Arc<Schema>) -> Schema` function to the `graphql::schema` crate which will add each of the imported types to the provided document with a @subgraphId diretive denoting which subgraph the type came from.
+If the type is imported with the `{ name: "", as: "" }` format, the merged type will include an `@originalName("...")` directive.
 The `api_schema` function will add all the necessary types and fields for the imported types without any changes.

 #### Example #1: Valid import and complete merge